 Revere Pewter is considered one of the original popular greige colors.
 Greige means that is a mixture of both gray and beige.
-It falls in the light-medium range of paint colors when it comes to depth of color.
+It falls in the light-medium range of paint colors lending it to a great depth of color.

 If you are looking for a clean, fresh, crisp gray then Revere Pewter is not for you.
-But one of these grays may be.
+But one of these gray paint colors may be.

-As a wall color, it works best in bright, open spaces with lots of natural light or lighter colored furnishings, where it’s other undertone – blue – will make it look much closer to a gray, with none of the muddy, flat undertones that it can take on in the darker spaces.
+As a wall color, it works best in bright, open spaces with a lot of natural light or lighter-colored furnishings, where it’s other undertone – blue – will make it look much closer to a gray, with none of the muddy, flat undertones that it can take on in the darker spaces.

 Grays are undoubtedly tricky colors anyway.
 I’ve never met a gray that didn’t have some undertone.
 So be sure to sample the color on multiple walls and pay attention to it throughout the day.
 It may look perfect in morning light but you may hate how it looks with warm afternoon light on it.

 Revere Pewter is not nearly as popular as it was several years ago.
-At one point, it was the go-to greige color.
-Right now, I think Agreeable Gray is probably giving it a run for its money.
+At one point, it was the go-to greige paint color for walls.
+However, it is becoming more and more popular as a cabinet color (I’m considering it right now for our new builts ins!).

-Agreeable Gray tends to stay true to its greige color, being one of the purest forms of gray + beige, unlike Revere Pewter that has a tendency to pull quite muddy in some spaces.
+SW Agreeable Gray tends to stay true to its greige color, being one of the purest forms of gray + beige, unlike Revere Pewter which has a tendency to pull quite muddy in some spaces.
 Agreeable Gray is also a slightly lighter color.

 If I had to pick one of the two, I would choose Agreeable Gray since it doesn’t have that muddy green/beige undertone.